 - Besides student visa, you will also need to earn a health insurance and prove your German language skills.
-You will need to begin to learn German before arriving to the country, especially since English is not widely spoken in all cities of Germany.
+You will need to begin to learn German before arriving in the country, especially since English is not widely spoken in all cities of Germany

 Language requirements for my study in Germany

 If you apply to a long-term visa, you need to have at least basic German skills, so you will be required to provide one of the following tests (all of them should not be older than 4 years):